Kevincredible/webegin/README.md

 ---

 #### Automation
-Included is a JSON for a custom <a href="http://mixture.io/">Mixture</a> project, which handles common Grunt/Gulp tasks including preprocessing, minification, and vendor prefixing.
+Included is a JSON for a custom <a href="http://mixture.io/">Mixture</a> project, which handles common watch tasks including preprocessing, minification, and vendor prefixing.